It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 “52.2% of all website traffic worldwide was generated through mobile phones in 2018.”
 And the number is increasing every year.

 Depending on your site, this number can be a little high or low.
-When so many of your visitors will see your popups on mobile – you have to be device specific when creating them.
+When so many of your visitors will see your popups on mobile – you have to be device-specific when creating them.
 As the mobile experience is very different from the desktop, your popup has to be different too.
-But, there are very few brands who are actually doing that.
+But there are very few brands that are actually doing that.

 Though most of them have created mobile-friendly popups, they haven’t created a different form for desktop than mobile.